 |

-As with other cloud-based business phone services, 8×8 doesn’t require the special wiring and hardware that are necessary for traditional solutions.
-Once the system is configured, employees can access team messaging and calling tools using a desktop client, browser or mobile app.
-We liked the option to clone employee or administrator roles and bulk-upload new users.
+As with other cloud-based phone systems, 8×8 doesn’t require the special wiring and hardware necessary for traditional landline solutions.
+Once the software is configured, employees can access team messaging and calling tools using a desktop client, browser or mobile app.
+When we set up our system, we liked the option to clone employee or administrator roles and bulk-upload new users.

-Still, 8×8’s free tutorial pages are helpful.
-These materials include 88-second guides, two- to three-minute videos and interactive demos.
+That said, we found 8×8’s free tutorial pages helpful.
+These materials include guides, short videos and interactive demos.
 The complimentary self-paced learning modules help new users get up to speed without disrupting workplaces.

-Although the 8×8 X Series provides 24/7 customer support for all accounts, customer reviews and our experiences suggest that it’s difficult to reach and understand some agents.
-Users can submit a support ticket, chat online or call 8×8, but the availability and knowledge levels vary.
+Although the 8×8 x Series comes with 24/7 customer support for all accounts, customer reviews and our experiences suggest it’s difficult to reach and understand some agents.
+Users can submit a support ticket, chat online or call 8×8, but the availability and knowledge levels of the vendor’s customer service representatives vary.
 For example, you’ll have to jump through a few hoops (roughly seven to eight mouse clicks) to reach a human via the live chat tool.

-Some 8×8 features — like call barge, whisper and monitor — are found only in the platform’s pricier plans.
-Some competitors, like Zoom Phone, include these tools with metered and unlimited calling subscriptions.
-We also felt that 8×8 is falling behind with its AI offering.
-The AI video meeting tools are a nice touch, but we’d like to see 8×8 provide voice recaps for audio calls.
+Some 8×8 features — like auto-dialer functionality — are found only in the platform’s pricier plans, which may make this solution less financially feasible for budget-conscious businesses.
+We also felt that 8×8 is falling behind competitors with its AI offering.
+The AI video meeting tools are a nice touch, but we’d like to see the vendor enable AI-generated summaries for audio calls.

-8×8’s support is also concerning for businesses without a robust IT and administrative team.
-Yet 8×8 isn’t alone in this problem; we encountered it several times when researching and testing VoIP services.
-However, our review of Nextiva pointed out that our support experiences were noticeably better with this vendor than with many competitors.
+8×8’s support is also concerning for businesses without a robust IT and administrative team, although the company isn’t alone in this problem; we encountered it several times when researching and testing VoIP services.
+However, our review of Nextiva highlights that our support experiences were noticeably better with this vendor than with many rivals.

 We recommend 8×8 for …